Top 100 Content Marketing Question: How to better align content to the buyer journey?

 - Bundle related content together.

-- Provide each segment the answers it needs.
+- Provide each segment with the answers it needs.

 - Organize content sequentially: from problem to solution to purchase to use.

 Now, you have everything you need to become a good teacher with content marketing.

 In fact, you can even get buyers to binge on your content.
 Here’s how with tips from Ardath Albee.

 The steps above make you into a good content marketing teacher, building a relationship with customers by educating them and making them smart buyers.

 A teacher talks to the whole class at the same time, sharing the same information with everyone, as you’re now doing with content.